open-mmlab/mmsegmentation/projects/medical/2d_image/ct/cranium/README.md

-# Cranium
+# Brain CT Images with Intracranial Hemorrhage Masks (Cranium)

 ## Description

-This project support **`Cranium `**, and the dataset used in this project can be downloaded from [here](https://www.kaggle.com/datasets/vbookshelf/computed-tomography-ct-images).
+This project supports **`Brain CT Images with Intracranial Hemorrhage Masks (Cranium)`**, which can be downloaded from [here](https://www.kaggle.com/datasets/vbookshelf/computed-tomography-ct-images).

 ### Dataset Overview